 Civil war in Chad brought us back to the States and I returned to school, finally earning a Masters Degree in English/Creative Writing from Binghamton University.

 I spent twenty-five years in Student Development as a Dean, taught writing and women’s ministry courses at Davis College and Clarks Summit University.
 I also worked with the learning or physically disabled students helping them find and use the accommodations that would enable them to have academic success.

-It is probably most important to introduce myself as well as a wife, since 1965, a mother of three and grandma of nine with our first great-grandchild born in 2016.
+It is probably most important to introduce myself as well as a wife since 1965, then a mother of three and grandma of nine with three spouses added to the family, and our first great-grandchild born in 2016.

 In my spare time, I love to cook, bake, read, and of course write about most anything that comes to mind, including our adventure of living in a tiny house.